codejoetheduke/First-Place-Solution-Amini-Soil-Challenge/README.md

 This project showcases how stacking multiple strong base learners—paired with thoughtful feature engineering and careful ensembling—can outperform complex deep learning pipelines in structured data competitions.
 The modeling strategy emphasizes **simplicity**, **robustness**, and **repeatability**, leading to a solution that not only won the competition but is production-ready.

 ---

+Don't Just Have A Good Day.
+Have A Great Day!